Lifecycle Callbacks

 |---|---|

-request_approval(tool_name, tool_args, message, *, timeout, timeout_effect, principal) | Creates an approval request and returns an ApprovalRequest |
+request_approval(tool_name, tool_args, message, *, timeout, timeout_action, principal) | Creates an approval request and returns an ApprovalRequest |

-wait_for_decision(approval_id, timeout) | Blocks until the request is approved, denied, or times out.
+wait_for_decision(approval_id, timeout) | Blocks until the request is approved, blocked, or times out.
 Returns an ApprovalDecision |

 LocalApprovalBackend prompts on stdout and reads from stdin -- suitable for local